konyshevgmbh/epub-bilingual-bakery/README.md

-# German to Russian EPUB Translator
+# German to bilingual German-Russian EPUB Translator
+This tool can be used for translation between ANY languages.
-All scripts are written just for fun.
-Convert German EPUB text to Russian,German bilingual text.
+All scripts are created just for fun.
+By default, it converts German EPUB text into a bilingual German-Russian format.

 ## book_nllb.py
 Translates German EPUB text into a bilingual German-Russian format.
 The solution utilizes NLLB and KeyBERT.
 You can use it to translate between any languages by specifying the src_lang and tgt_lang parameters.